The history of man is dominated by, and reflects, the amount of available energy

 Value creation is the constant of capitalism.
 But what is value?

-Value is the energy embodied in capital.
+Value is stored in capital.

 The latest epoch of capitalism has seen the process of capitalisation reversed.